SDGforskning/sdg-strings/SDG02_query_action_WoS.md

         OR
           (
-            ("ecosystem$" OR "biodiversity" OR "land" OR "species" OR "pollinator$") NEAR/5 ("loss" OR "degradation" OR "depletion")
+            ("ecosystem$" OR "biodiversity" OR "land" OR "species" OR "pollinator$") NEAR/5 ("loss" OR "degradation" OR "depletion" OR "vulnerab*") )
-          )
         )
         NEAR/5